Gutscs/Rossmann-Forecasting-Sales/README.md

     * Changing data types and filling NA's based on business assumptions.

 3. **Feature Engineering**
-    * Creating new features and raising hypotheses to understand the phenomenon that is being modeled and it's agents.
+    * Creating new features and raising hypotheses to understand the phenomenon that is being modeled and its agents.

 4. **Data Filtering**
     * Filtering rows and columns that are not relevant to solve the problem.